We have answers!

 It’s important to know that each guest does not require their own invitation.
 Etiquette calls for one per household unless a child living there is 18+.
 This means couples/families would receive one and families with an adult child/children at home would receive one additional copy per adult child.

 We recommend adding a few extra copies to your order to accommodate any additional guests, keepsakes and mail-returns.
-Our base equation is your number of total invited guests, divided by two, and then add on 10-15%.
+Our base equation is your total number of invited guests, divided by two, and then add on 10-15%.

 So, if you have 150 guests that will be invited, 150/2 + 10% = approx. 83-86 copies.

-What is the minimum I can order?
+What is the minimum quantity I can order?

 When we do custom designs, we work with a number that’s right for you!
 Our orders range anywhere from 10 – 350+ pieces.